rohrerj/scion/doc/dev/design/FABRID.rst

     Specifies the two new Hop-by-Hop extension options, including definitions of their option fields.
 - Modifications of the data plane
-    Describes the packet generation process at endhosts, the forwarding process at border routers, and the path valildation procedure at the destination endhost.
+    Describes the packet generation process at endhosts, the forwarding process at border routers, and the path validation procedure at the destination endhost.
 - Modifications of the control plane
     Describes the format of FABRID policies, the modifications to the path construction beacons, and the FABRID control service endpoints used to communicate policies to endhosts and other ASes.